 Tip: Simply visiting the permalinks page without saving anything will still flush the rewrite rules, but clicking a button sure feels good!

 If the 404 error persists after performing the above steps:

 - If after flushing your permalinks, you’re still seeing a 404 error, try re-saving AffiliateWP's General settings.
 Go to the Affiliates → Settings → General tab, scroll to the bottom of the page and click Save Changes.

 - If the 404 error persists, try clearing your browser cache.
 If you are using a caching plugin on your WordPress site, clear the cache on your site as well.

 - If pretty URLs are still showing a 404 page, it may be due to a plugin conflict.
 To diagnose this, try temporarily deactivating all other plugins except for AffiliateWP.
 Flush your permalinks as per the steps above, and test pretty URLs again.

-- If pretty URLs are still not working correctly, you may need to change your permalink structure type* in WordPress’ permalink settings (i.e. "Post Name").
+- If pretty URLs are still not working correctly, you could try changing your permalink structure type* (*see below) in WordPress’ permalink settings (i.e. "Post Name").
 You can check your permalink structure under Settings → Permalinks.

 * Important note on changing your permalink structure type:

 - Any existing links to your website on 3rd-party sites or saved by visitors/customers with a different URL structure ("Default", etc.) may break if you change your existing permalink structure type without setting up URL redirects - especially if your website is well-established.